Shevchenko Scientific Society: Foundation to World War I

+World War I to World War II

-The First World War interrupted the society's activities, particularly during the Russian occupation in 1914-1915, when the society's collection of works and its print shop were destroyed.
-After the war and the Polish-Ukrainian conflict, the West Ukraine belonged to Poland.
-During that time, the society lost its government subsidies, but managed to carry on a precarious existence.
-Its major contributors were the literary historians, Vasyl Shchurat, Kyryl Studynsky, and the historian Ivan Krypiakevych.
-One of the most important projects of the society was the publication of the first general alphabetic encyclopedia in the Ukrainian language.
+First World War interrupted the society's activities, particularly during the Russian occupation in 1914-1915, when its collection of works and print shop were destroyed.
+After the war and the Polish-Ukrainian conflict, Western Ukraine became part of Poland.
+During that time, the society lost its government subsidies, and was forced to carry on a precarious existence.
+Its major contributors were historians Vasyl Shchurat, Kyrylo Studynsky and Ivan Krypiakevych.
+One of the most important projects undertaken by the society was the publication of the first general alphabetic encyclopedia in the Ukrainian language.

-The Soviet Union annexed the eastern part of the Second Polish Republic including the city of Lviv, which capitulated to the Red Army on 22 September 1939.
+The Soviet Union annexed the eastern part of the Second Polish Republic, including the city of Lviv, which capitulated to the Red Army on 22 September 1939.
 Upon their occupation of Lviv, the Soviets dissolved the society.
 Many of its members were arrested and either imprisoned or executed.
+Among the perished members were academicians as R. Zubyk, former Ukrainian minister I. Feshchenko-Chopivsky, parliamentarian Petro Franko, Kyrylo Studynsky and many others.
+During Nazi occupation, the society was unable to fully restore its activities.

+Exile and return to Ukraine

-Among the perished members were such academicians as R. Zubyk, a former Ukrainian minister I. Feshchenko-Chopivsky, a Ukrainian parliamentarian Petro Franko, Kyryl Studynsky, and many others.
-During the Nazi occupation, the society still was not able to function openly.
-In 1947, on the initiative of the geographer and one of the major collaborators with Nazi Germany Volodymyr Kubiyovych, it was re-founded as an émigré scholarly society in Munich; the Society's European center was later moved to Paris.
+In 1947, on the initiative of geographer and Nazi collaborator Volodymyr Kubiyovych, it was re-founded as an émigré scholarly society in Munich; the Society's European center was later moved to Paris.
 Other branches were also founded in New York City (1947), Toronto (1949) and Australia (1950), and throughout the Cold War it functioned as a federation of semi-independent societies.

-During its period in emigration, the major project of the society was again an encyclopedia.
-Under the editorship of Volodymyr Kubiyovych, it published the great Entsyklopediia ukrainoznavstva (Encyclopedia of Ukrainian Studies) consisting of four major series: the Ukrainian-language thematic encyclopedia in three volumes, the Ukrainian-language alphabetic encyclopedia in 11 volumes, the English-language thematic encyclopedia in two volumes, and the English-language alphabetic one in five volumes.
-The last compilation, published in Canada under the title Encyclopedia of Ukraine, is available on-line.
+During its period in emigration, under the editorship of Volodymyr Kubiyovych, the society published the great Entsyklopediia ukrainoznavstva (Encyclopedia of Ukrainian Studies), consisting of four major series: a Ukrainian-language thematic encyclopedia in three volumes, a Ukrainian-language alphabetic encyclopedia in 11 volumes, an English-language thematic encyclopedia in two volumes, and an English-language alphabetic encyclopedia in five volumes.
+The latter compilation, published in Canada under the title Encyclopedia of Ukraine, is available online.

-In 1989, the society was reactivated in the Ukrainian homeland (in Lviv) and once again undertook a large-scale research and publication program.
+In 1989 the society was reactivated in its Ukrainian homeland in Lviv, and once again undertook a large-scale research and publication program.
 Branches were soon founded in other Ukrainian cities and membership exceeded a thousand, including 125 full voting members.